-Having a capacity of 37 ml, this is one of the highest capacity menstrual cups.
-Most other cups on the market like the Diva Cup or Moon Cup have a capacity of 30 ml, or even less.
-The Eva Cup is great for women who have a very heavy period (see: How to Handle a Heavy Period).
+Capable of holding 37 ml, this is one of the highest capacity menstrual cups.
+Most other cups have a capacity of 30 ml, or even less.
+The Eva Cup is great for women who have a very heavy period.

-If you have a very heavy period, you’ll find that this large capacity cup will enable you to remove, empty and reinsert your cup less frequently.
-When you compare the 37 ml capacity to something like a jumbo tampon at around 12 ml, you’ll notice a huge difference.
-Think about this.
+If you have a very heavy period, you’ll find that this cup will enable you to remove, empty and reinsert your cup less frequently.
+When you compare the 37 ml volume to something like a jumbo tampon at around 12 ml, you’ll notice a huge difference.

 When you have your heaviest flow, you might actually be able to sleep through the night without getting up to deal with your period.
-Combine this large capacity menstrual cup with something like an organic reusable cloth pad or a pair of period panties.You should be good to go!
+Combine this large cup with something like an organic reusable cloth pad or a pair of menstrual panties.You should be good to go!
 No more leaking.
 No more sleepless nights, worrying about leakage.

-People that like the Eva Cup are saying things like:
+People that like it are saying things like:

 “I was very pleased with the price of this menstrual cup.
-It’s cheaper than some of the other menstrual cups.
-I find that it works well too, especially the ridges on the stem at the end makes it super easy to grip and remove.”
+It’s cheaper than some of the other ones there, but seems to be very high quality.
+I find that it works well too, especially the ridges on the stem at the end makes it super easy to grasp and remove.”

-“I like it better than the Diva Cup.
+“I like the Eva Menstrual Cup better than the Divacup.
 It doesn’t leak!
 I was about to give up on period cups altogether, but I’m happy that I tried just one more!”

 “It doesn’t leak like some of the other menstrual cups I’ve tried.
 I’m not sure why, but whatever the reason, I’m happy about it!
 I’d definitely recommend the Anigan Eva Cup to my friends and family members.”